Tuesday, December 15, 2009

 Yuen Kee Restaurant (源記燒味粉麵茶餐廳), Tsim Sha Tsui, Hong Kong

 We were led into this place (18 Granville Road, Shop B, G/F Kiu Yip Building, Tsim Sha Tsui, tel : +852 2721 7881) by our new friend Sheng, who is a urologist in Dublin and had spent his childhood between Hong Kong and Singapore.
 Him having spent years in Ireland as a doctor and myself being the food tourist, we've come into an agreement that we wouldn't be eating anywhere else that doesn't serve what is generally accepted as local food.
-Which, while was something that is not entirely unfamiliar, was yet different enough in quite a few ways which we really enjoyed.
+While that's was something that was not entirely unfamiliar, it was yet different enough in quite a few ways which we really enjoyed.

 This was one of the numerous tradition char chan teng locations that's scattered around.
-The point to this particular one were the roast meats, souped beef briskets and wontons.
+The point to this particular one were the roast meats, soup beef briskets and wantons.
 Roast meats in Hong Kong are similar yet different from home.
-Portions often are more generous, char siew have a really nice soft layer of fat as compared with leaner varieties at home and the roast pork belly in general have a good crispy layer of crackling.
-Almost everywhere I guess.
-This lunch pig out also included delectable bowls of tender mixed beef tendons with briskets huddled in a rich broth and fat tasty wontons that had a flavour of dried shrimps in the stuffings.
+Portions are usually more generous, char siew have a nice soft layer of fat as compared with leaner varieties at home and the roast pork belly in general have a good crispy layer of crackling.
+I'm guessing it's like that almost everywhere her.
+This lunch pig out also included delectable bowls of tender mixed beef tendons with briskets huddled in a rich broth and fat tasty wantons that had a flavour of dried shrimps in the stuffings.

 No comments: